commitd/invest-server/documentation/docs/server.extension-points.md

 * You can have as many plugins in a single JAR as you like.
 * You can have plugins within say the `invest-server-app.jar` (if you want to create a single JAR file)
-* There is no isolation between extensions, thus any extension can `@Autowire` any other extension.
+* There is no isolation between extensions, thus any extension can `@Autowired` any other extension.
 In future this might change, for example such that Service Extensions can access Data Extensions but not Api Extensions, however this feels like an unnecessary constraint.